riaziancode/Riaz-Ahmad-Portfolio/README.md

 # Riaz-Ahmad-Portfolio
-This is my firs portfolio page as developer just after starting development
+This is my portfolio page as developer/programmer.
+Initially created with html, CSS and VanillaJS, this is now under progress for conversion to ReactJS.